Pat Tetreault, Ph.D.

 Out Ally List

-We also have an out ally list, where we list our allies names and departments or organizations on campus.
+We also have an out ally list, where we list those on campus who are willing to be identified publicly as being pro-LGBTQA+ and actively committed to diversity and inclusion for all people of all orientations and identities.
+Individual names and departments or organizations on campus are included.
 When individuals pick up a safe space or ally card we ask them to sign for the card, provide an email contact, and the location that the card will be posted.
-We also provide the opportunity to subscribe to one of our listservs and/"or InQueery, our newsletter, which is published monthly during the academic year.
+We also provide the opportunity to subscribe to one of our listservs and/or InQueery (our newsletter), which is published monthly during the academic year.

-If you have comments, suggestions, or questions or would like more information or materials related to creating inclusive spaces, safe space and ally cards, please contact Pat Tetreault, director of the LGBTQA Resource Center at UNL.
+If you have comments, suggestions, or questions or would like more information or materials related to creating inclusive spaces, safe space, brave space or ally cards, please stop by the center or contact Pat Tetreault, Director of the LGBTQA Resource Center at UNL.